drkNsubuga/millionaireGame/README.md

 ## Features
 - Single-player mode: Play the game alone and try to answer as many questions correctly as possible.
+- Multiplayer mode for playing the game with multiple players in turns
 - Load questions from a text file: Questions are stored in a text file in a specific format and are loaded into the game.
 - Handle very large amounts of money